 Currituck's entire oceanfront coastline is located in the Ocean Erodible Area of Environmental Concern, meaning that it is subject to long-term erosion and shoreline changes.
 These oceanfront lands are protected from new development by minimum erosion setback lines that extend inland from the first line of stable vegetation.
-According to the 2019 CAMA Erosion Rate Maps, the highest rate of erosion is occuring in the Swan Beach area of the Outer Banks at rates of 4.0 - 8.0 feet per year.
+According to the 2019 CAMA Erosion Rate Maps, the highest rate of erosion is occurring in the Swan Beach area of the Outer Banks at rates of 4.0 - 8.0 feet per year.
 (Ocean Erodible Area is shown on map B.1 in Appendix B.) There are no public facilities threatened due to shoreline erosion, but there are three privately owned residential structures that may be considered threatened located between Milepost 15.5 and 16.5 in the Off Road Area.
+Currently there are no beach nourishment areas in the county.